-Do you know your cause of migraine headaches?
-If not, you are not alone.
+If you don't you know what causes your migraine headaches, you are not alone.

 A number of clinical studies support the use of magnesium in the treatment of migraines.

 Magnesium gets used up with stress.
-Perhaps that is why "10 million of the 45 million” migraine sufferers get deficient in the first place.
+Perhaps that is why we get deficient in the first place.
 I think it’s a bit like the chicken and the egg, as the migraines themselves are stressful so it becomes a vicious cycle.

 You can get magnesium through food.
 Eat lots of these to get your daily dose: